SuperOfficeDocs/crmscript/docs/api-reference/global-functions/getExternalProgramStat.md

 so.topic: reference
 ---

-# getExternalProgramStat
+# String getExternalProgramStat()

-Returns the external url of the program module specified after getProgram.
+Returns the external URL of the program module specified after getProgram.

-* **Returns:** The external url for the given program.
+* **Returns:** The external URL for the given program.